BSEF8M014/Ruby-on-Rails/README.md

 </ol>
 <h1> Introduction to Rails </h1>
 <p>
 One of the great things about Rails is that anyone can learn it, even with minimal prior programming experience.
-Rails is a full-stack framework with many useful tools seamlessly integrated that will allow you to rapidly create dynamic, full-fledged applications.
+Rails is a <span><b>full-stack</b></span> framework with many useful tools seamlessly integrated that will allow you to rapidly create dynamic, full-fledged applications.
 Its structure and conventions take very little time to learn, saving you a lot of time and effort in the long run.
+  <br><br><span style="font-size:0.875em"><q>A full-stack web application consists of two major components: the front-end–– what the user sees–– and the back-end–– the server.
+A full-stack framework allows developers to do both front-end and back-end development by writing code in a single programming language while providing tools for managing the server and the client.</q> <span>

 Here are some of the features that make Rails such a powerful framework:
 <ol>